bporcelli/Genericons/README.md

 }
 ```

 This will output a comment icon before every element with the class "my-icon".

-You can also use the bundled example.css if you'd rather insert the icons using HTML tags.
+For a full listing of available icons, check out [genericons.com](http://genericons.com).

 ## Building your own Genericons

-Genericons is built semi-automatically.
-SVG source files in the `source/svg` directory are processed and converted into an icon font with `grunt`.
+Genericons is built by converting the SVG files in the `svg` directory into an icon font.

 To build your own version of Genericons, simply follow these instructions:

 ### Windows instructions

 1. Install [FontForge](http://fontforge.github.io/en-US/downloads/windows/) to a path without spaces, e.g. `C:\FontForgeBuilds`.
-2. Add the installation path to your system PATH variable, e.g. `C:\FontForgeBuilds\bin`.
+2. Add the FontForge installation path to your system PATH variable, e.g. `C:\FontForgeBuilds\bin`.
 3. Open a new command prompt and run the following commands:

 ```